-void clear_history (void) Clear the history list by deleting all the entries.
-[Function] void stifle_history (int max) Stifle the history list, remembering only the last max entries.
-[Function] int unstifle_history (void) Stop stifling the history.
-This returns the previously-set maximum number entries (as set by stifle_history()).
-The value is positive if the history negative if it wasn't.
-[Function] er of history was stifled, int history_is_stifled (void) Returns non-zero if the history is stifled, zero if it is not.
-[Function] 2.3.3 3 Information About the History List These e functions return information about the entire history list or individual li st entries.
-HIST ENTRY history_list (void) Return a NULL terminated array of HIST_ENTRY which is the current in Element 0 of this list is the beginning of time.
-If there is no history, retu [Function] put history. rn NULL. int where_history (void) Returns the offset of the current history element.
-[Function] HIST ENTRY current_history (void) Return the history entry at the current position, as determined by where If there is no entry there, return a NULL pointer.
-[Function] history().
-HIST ENTRY history_get (int offset) Return the history entry at position offset , starting from history Section 2.4 [History Variables], page 8).
-If there is no entry there, or greater than the history length, return a NULL pointer.
-[Function] y_base (see r if offset is time t history_get_time (HIST_ENTRY entry) Return the time stamp associated with the history entry entry.
-If the tr missing or invalid, return 0.
-[Function] imestamp is int history_total_bytes (void) Return the number of bytes that the primary history entries are using.
-T returns the sum of the lengths of all the lines in the history.
-[Function] his function 2.3.4 4 Moving Around the History List These e functions allow the current index into the history list to be set or change ed. int history_set_pos (int pos) Set the current history offset to pos, an absolute index into the list.
-R success, 0 if pos is less than zero or greater than the number of history e [Function] eturns 1 on ntries.
+void clear_history (void)

+Clear the history list by deleting all the entries.

+void stifle_history (int max)

+Stifle the history list, remembering only the last max entries.
+The history list will contain only max entries at a time.

+int unstifle_history (void)

+Stop stifling the history.
+This returns the previously-set maximum number of history entries (as set by stifle_history()).
+The value is positive if the history was stifled, negative if it wasn't.

+int history_is_stifled (void)

+Returns non-zero if the history is stifled, zero if it is not.

+2.3.3 Information About the History List

+These functions return information about the entire history list or individual list entries.

+HIST_ENTRY history_list (void)

+Return a NULL terminated array of HIST_ENTRY which is the current input history.
+Element 0 of this list is the beginning of time.
+If there is no history, return NULL.

+int where_history (void)

+Returns the offset of the current history element.

+HIST_ENTRY current_history (void)

+Return the history entry at the current position, as determined by where_history().
+If there is no entry there, return a NULL pointer.

+HIST_ENTRY history_get (int offset)

+Return the history entry at position offset.
+The range of valid values of offset starts at history_base and ends at history_length - 1 (see Section 2.4 [History Variables], page 9).
+If there is no entry there, or if offset is outside the valid range, return a NULL pointer.

+time_t history_get_time (HIST_ENTRY entry)

+Return the time stamp associated with the history entry entry.
+If the timestamp is missing or invalid, return 0.

+int history_total_bytes (void)

+Return the number of bytes that the primary history entries are using.
+This function returns the sum of the lengths of all the lines in the history.

+2.3.4 Moving Around the History List

+These functions allow the current index into the history list to be set or changed.

+int history_set_pos (int pos)

+Set the current history offset to pos, an absolute index into the list.
+Returns 1 on success, 0 if pos is less than zero or greater than the number of history entries.